 I return to the "bleedin' obvious" – on watching Fawlty Towers for the nth time I realised that it was Basil's line, not Monty Python's – it's bleedin' obvious that few of us "can take Satan seriously", especially as the Anglican Synod, in 1996, had him "packaged-out", offering instead a nice retrospective line they called "annihilation".
 Pity that, Hitler, Stalin, Pol Pot not being rotisseried eternally, but, as they're quite dead, it makes perfect sense to re-assign them.
 Since there's so much twaddle abounding in the planet's belief systems, one can have a therapeutic belly laugh at the fascinating and untrue stories they throw up.

 I've re-read my King James to try and make sense of Mr A's extraordinary belief that in Genesis God "restored" Earth after "some great catastrophe".
 Nice try, but your "interpretation" is, yet again, the most specious speculation, there being not one scrap of real evidence to support it.
 So, "God created all things and by his will they existed and were created" is the "scenario" you'd give to "people without scientific background"?
 Wouldn't you say the same to scientists, or should we have different versions of "what is" for the preliterate and the literate?!

 By the way, Genesis was the last compiled of the OT books, around 500 BC (Time Magazine Dec.
 18, 1995, Is the Bible fact or fiction?) so it couldn't have been written by Moses, who if he did exist– and there's no evidence that he did – would have lived around 1400 -1200BC.

-I've been a bit hard on Mr
+a bit hard on Mr

 futile continuing a debate with someone who will want to endlessly